LEXtoday City Guide Play Banner

 Concert Halls

-And all that jazz.
-This historic venue in the heart of downtown hosts everything from concerts, to comedy shows, and even Broadway tours.
+This historic venue in the heart of downtown hosts everything from concerts, to comedy shows, Broadway tours, and all that jazz.

 Located on UK’s campus, the Singletary Center has hosted a swath of talent over the years.
-Catch the UK Jazz Ensemble or one of its many choruses through the year’s countless performances.
+Catch the UK Jazz Ensemble or one of many vocal choruses through the year’s countless performances.

 OG Lexingtonians may remember this space as Busters, but a name change hasn’t impacted this venue’s role in our concert scene.
 Featuring high ceilings and two bars, this space is ideal for any live music lovers.
 Think: Everclear, Soulja Boy, and Here Come The Mummies.